Half the Size of a Traditional Elliptical!

 BowFlex is known for it’s hyped up infomercials, which have been extremely successful in selling the BowFlex TreadClimber that claims to get mind blowing results in no time at all.

-Save $749 on the TreadClimbers and over $358 on the MaxTrainers!
-Use code 'HELLOSPRING' to receive the lowest pricing now PLUS free shipping!
+Save over $749 on the TreadClimbers and over $258 on the MaxTrainers!
+Check the Bowflex site for a coupon code to receive the lowest pricing now PLUS free shipping!

 1. Three times a week for 14 minutes isn’t enough!
 The BowFlex MAX Trainer can give you some impressive results, but NOT miraculous results.
 For example, with the MAX Trainer, BowFlex claims if you use it fourteen minutes, three times a week you’ll see results.
 Obviously you’ll get results in comparison to laying on a couch, watching TV and eating bon-bons.